 Jericho is mentioned more than one hundred times in the Bible, often as a symbol of peace and wealth.
-Most famously, Josh 6 describes Jericho as an important Canaanite city that the Israelites conquer upon their arrival in the promised land.
+Most famously,

 Indeed, the archaeological site of Tell es-Sultan (ancient Jericho), located about five miles northwest of the Dead Sea in the Jordan Rift Valley, has revealed one of the oldest continuously inhabited settlements in the entire ancient Near East.
 Already at the end of the ninth millennium B.C.E.
 Jericho was a heavily fortified settlement that gradually witnessed the birth of agriculture and animal husbandry, the first use of modular mud-brick architecture, and the invention of pottery.
 More meaningfully from the point of view of human religious origins, excavations at Jericho have produced evidence of an early ancestor cult and family religion: plastered skulls buried beneath house floors and two groups of clay statues possibly depict a divine family (a man, a woman, and a child).

 Did you know…?